-A content marketing strategy is one of the most powerful marketing solutions you can use to not only engage with your audience more, but to help boost your overall conversions.
+A digital content marketing strategy is one of the most powerful marketing solutions you can use to not only engage with your audience more, but to help boost your overall conversions.
 Unfortunately, many people don’t take the time to focus on their content to really create something that’s powerful and that engages straight away.
-In not placing more effort in your content marketing strategy, your overall marketing efforts will falter.
+In not placing more effort in your digital content marketing strategy, your overall marketing efforts will falter.
 So how do you create powerful content that hooks your readers?
-This expert guide will give you the best-kept secrets to creating a powerful content marketing strategy that engages your audience.
+This expert guide will give you the best-kept secrets to creating a powerful digital content marketing strategy that engages your audience.

 Write Content That Brings Out Their Emotions